autocrypt/autocrypt/doc/index.rst

 past mistakes, and collectively aim to increase the overall encryption of e-mail in the net.
 The group effort was born and named "Autocrypt" on December 17th 2016 by ~20 people during a 5-day meeting at the OnionSpace in Berlin.
+Follow up meetings took place in March 2017 around the Internet Freedom festival and during a subsequent gathering in Freiburg, Germany.
-It's a dynamic, fun process which is open to new people, influences and contributions.
+It remains a dynamic, fun process which is open to new people, influences and contributions.
 See :doc:`contact channels and upcoming events <contact>` on how you may talk with us and who "we" are currently.

 The technical Autocrypt approach